-The gut is also home to 70% of the immune system.
-It is thought the bacteria in our gut educate the immune cells.
-By prioritizing the health of the gut microbiome, the immune system is directly affected in a very positive way to support full body health.
+The gut is also home to 70% of the immune system, and it is believed that the bacteria in our gut educate the immune cells.
+By prioritizing the health of the gut microbiome, the immune system is directly affected in a very positive way to support full-body health.

 Which 5 Foods Can Help Boost My Gut Health?

 There are many ways to boost gut health, but the most important way is to eat a whole food diet free of trans fats, highly processed foods, sugary foods, and fried foods.
 These foods can reduce the amount of good bacteria and add to the bad bacteria in the gut.

 There are some specific foods you can eat to help boost gut health, like bone or veggie broth, fruits and veggies, turmeric, and green tea.

 Here are our top five foods for gut health, many of which are found in our 5-Day Lifestyle Reset.

 Bone broth is a nourishing broth that is made from the bones, joints, and knuckles of animals.
 By reducing these bones down in a broth, collagen is pulled out, along with other nutrients like vitamins, minerals, and fatty acids.

 The walls of the gut should form a tight barrier.
 When the gut microbiome is not balanced and the bad bacteria have outnumbered the good, the barrier can loosen, causing tiny cracks in the intestinal walls.
 These breaks in the barrier, although small, can allow undigested food, toxins, and different bacteria to release into the body.